What the best stick vacuum has

 How large is your cleaning area?
 If you want a stick vacuum as your main cleaning tool a corded stick vacuum may be your best choice as you can clean an entire home without the power running out.
 Alternatively, if a cordless stick vacuum has a replaceable battery, you can purchase a backup battery to continue cleaning after you've drained the first one.
 If you just want a stick vac for small, quick-to-clean messes, you can get by with a pretty basic model of either type.

 Where will you store your stick vac?
 If you have limited storage options, consider a model with a fold-down handle for easy storage.
 Some cordless stick vacuums come with docking stations -- either that hang on the wall or stand on the floor -- giving you a built-in storage space.
 However, in that case, you need to be sure your storage area have an electrical outlet for charging the battery?

 What type of flooring do you have?
-Stick vacuums are, generally, best on hard floors.
+Stick vacuums are, generally, best on hard floors or low-pile carpeting.
 There are a few models that perform well on carpets because they have a roll brush that combs through carpet fibers for dirt and debris, but these tend to be pricier -- cheaper vacuums often have that feature but it usually doesn't perform as advertised.

 Do you need to clean something other than floors?
 If you like to use a lightweight vacuum for cleaning nooks and crannies, baseboards, or other tight spaces, crevice tools and wand attachments can prove useful.